 This trek is a perfect vacation trip to get away from the hustle and bustling life of the city and into the absolute wilderness.

-When trekking to the high altitude region as Annapurna Base Camp Trek, you need to be well prepared to enjoy the trek to the fullest.
+When trekking to the high altitude region as Annapurna Base Camp Trek, you must be well prepared to enjoy the trek to the fullest.
 So, here are some tips on how you can start preparing for your trek to the Annapurna Base Camp Trek.

 Annapurna Base Camp Trek is a moderately difficult trek.
 The trek doesn’t require any alpine trekking experience or technical mountain climbing experience.
 If you have average physical fitness, you can complete the trek.
 Thus, this trek is suitable for any trekker of any age.

 However, it would help if you prepared yourself before starting your trek.
-You will be walking around 5 to 7 hours per day during the trek.
+You will walk for around 5 to 7 hours daily during the trek.
 So, it is essential to do physical training and preparation before the trek.
-You need to mainly focus on building your shoulders, leg muscles, back, and abdomen.
+You must mainly focus on building your shoulders, leg muscles, back, and abdomen.

 Annapurna Base Camp Trek is doable at any time of the year.
-However, Autumn (September-November) and Spring (March-May) are considered the best time for Annapurna Base Camp Trek.
-Due to the favorable weather and temperature condition, most traveler prefers to trek during these seasons.
+However, Autumn (September-November) and Spring (March-May) are the best times for Annapurna Base Camp Trek.
+Due to the favorable weather and temperature, most travelers prefer to trek during these seasons.